Quit and relaunch Wispr Flow

 Force close Wispr Flow from the app switcher, then reopen it.

-Swipe up from the bottom of the screen and pause in the middle.
-On devices with a Home button, double-press the Home button instead.
+Open the app switcher by swiping up from the bottom of the screen and pausing in the middle.
+On devices with a Home button, double-press the Home button.

 Swipe the Wispr Flow card up and off the screen.